Tachyon-Sonics/Modula2Java17/README.md

 The public fields allow the Java code to be as close as possible to the Modula-2 code, i.e. for example `item.x = item.y` instead of `item.setX(item.getY())`.
 The getter and setter are required in some cases though, see later about arguments by reference.

 A variable of a `RECORD` type and a variable that is a `POINTER` to the same record type will result in the same Java declaration, namely a variable of the Java class corresponding to the record.
 However, different code is generated when these variables are assigned.
 For the `POINTER TO RECORD` variable, a Modula-2 assignment results in a simple Java assignment.
 However, for the `RECORD` variable, the Modula-2 assignment results in a call to the `copyFrom` helper methods that is generated in every Java classes corresponding to a `RECORD`.
+Furthermore, in the variable declaration, the `RECORD` variable is initialized with a default instance whereas the `POINTER` variable is left to the default `null` value.

 Similarly, the `RECORD` variable uses the `newCopy` helper method when passed to a non-`VAR` argument.

 Modula-2 arrays are mapped to Java arrays.
 Note that in Java, array indexes exclusively use the `int` type.
 As such, the maximum size of an array is limited to 2<sup>31</sup> - 1.
 If your Modula-2 code uses arrays larger than that, this will result in non-working Java code.

 `SET OF` over an interval and `BITSET` are mapped to the `Runtime.RangeSet` class from the Modula-2 runtime.
 This class is similar to a `java.util.BitSet`, but with strictly enforced bounds, passed to the constructor.
-For instance, `BITSET` is mapped to a `new Runtime.RangeSet(0, 31)` in the 32-bit data model, and `new Runtime.RangeSet(0, 15)` in the 16-bit data model. `SET OF` over an enumerated type is mapped to the `Runtime.EnumSet` class.
+For instance, `BITSET` is mapped to a `new Runtime.RangeSet(0, 31)` in the 32-bit data model, and `new Runtime.RangeSet(0, 15)` in the 16-bit data model.

+A Modula-2 enumerated type is converted to a Java `enum`.
+A `SET OF` over an enumerated type is mapped to `java.util.EnumSet`.

 Enumerations and sets are quite different in Modula-2 and Java, hence quite a lot of boilerplate code and helper methods can be generated in the Java code when used.
-Note that Modula-2 enumerated types are mapped to Java `enum` types.

 ### Nested Procedures

 Nested procedures (`PROCEDURE` inside of another `PROCEDURE`) are supported.
 In the Java code they are flattened out.
 The name of a procedure "Toto" nested in procedure "Titi" will result in a Java method named "Titi_Toto".

 In Modula-2, a nested procedure has access to all constants and variables of the enclosing procedure.
-The compiler tries to analyse exactly what constants and variables are _actually_ accessed, and pass only those as additional arguments to the resulting nested procedure when converted in Java.
+The compiler tries to analyse exactly what constants and variables are *actually* accessed, and pass only those as additional arguments to the resulting nested procedure when converted in Java.

 ### Arguments by value (default) and by reference (using `VAR`)

 Java is only by-value.
 However, Modula-2 records are converted to Java objects, and Modula-2 arrays are converted to Java arrays.
 Those are both references in Java.
-Although a reference itself is passed by value in Java, it corresponds to the by-reference semantics of Modula-2 because the _content_ is modifiable.
+Although a reference itself is passed by value in Java, it corresponds to the by-reference semantics of Modula-2 because the *content* is modifiable.

 If a record or array is passed by reference in Modula-2 (using `VAR`), the Java code is straightforward.